signalogic/SigSRF_SDK/README.md

-# co-CPU SDK&trade; Overview
+# co-CPU&trade; SDK Overview

-The co-CPU SDK introduces the co-CPU approach to HPC and AI servers.
+The co-CPU&trade; SDK introduces the co-CPU approach to HPC and AI servers.
 Unlike GPUs, DSPs, FPGAs, ASICS, and other specialized chips, co-CPUs can be added to 1U, 2U, and mini-ITX servers to create HPC and AI servers with 100s of CPU cores, and still maintain Linux compatibility, software ease-of-use, and low power consumption.
 In a KVM + QEMU virtualized environment, cores and network I/O interfaces appear as resources that can be allocated to VMs.
 In a bare-metal environment, the pool of cores can be shared by users.
 Also VM and bare-metal users can share too, as the available pool of cores is handled by a sophisticated  back-end driver, creating a flexible environment for cloud and enterprise AI and HPC applications.

-## co-CPU Software Download
+## co-CPU&trade; Software Download

 The co-CPU download consists of an install script and .rar file containing: